Ali-Alaalem/Memory-card-game/README.md

 ![](./images/image.png)

 ### Technologies used:

-+ HTMl used to build the structure of the game
+- HTMl used to build the structure of the game
-+ Java Script used to give the fanctionality to the game button,img etc....
+- Java Script used to give the fanctionality to the game button,img etc....
-+ Css used to give a design to the game
+- Css used to give a design to the game

 ### Sources

-+ All the image are taken from Google
+- All the image are taken from Google
-+ All the adiuo are taken from [my instants website](https://www.myinstants.com/en/index/bh/)
+- All the adiuo are taken from [my instants website](https://www.myinstants.com/en/index/bh/)

+### Next step:

+i'am planning to add some media query for bigger and smaller screan and a top score for the least amount of time used

 [Check The Game](https://ali-alaalem.github.io/Memory-card-game/)